-The URL of the web player website is 'http(s)://<FQDN of Session Recording Server>/WebPlayer'.
-To ensure the use of HTTPS, add an SSL binding to the website in IIS and update the 'SsRecWebSocketServer.config' configuration file.
-For more information, see the [HTTPS configuration](#) section in this article.
+The URL of the web player website is http(s)://<FQDN of Session Recording server>/WebPlayer.
+To ensure the use of HTTPS, add an SSL binding to the website in IIS and update the SsRecWebSocketServer.config configuration file.

 When logging on to the web player website, domain users do not need to enter credentials while non-domain users must.